 If your head comfortably reaches the floor, try lifting your legs, your arms, or both away from the ground.
 Remember to stay super active through your whole legs and feet.

-Why We Love Fish Pose
+Why We Practice Fish Pose

 • Matsyasana opens your whole front body from pelvis to crown.